Ethan88/VMF/README.md

   * The contract returns a "redemption address" where the member-investor can send their Lisa when they're done, releasing their LX coins, and the R-tier coins being held as collateral
    * If the value of the Fund's LX coins decrease against the Lisa while they are held in contract, the amount is debited from the R-tier collateral and held by the contract; if the value of the fund's LX goes up against the Lisa, the amount is credited back.

-## The Fund LX Exchange Contract
-All funds in a VMF, including the central bank, have their own LX Exchange Contract address.
-This contract address receives R tier coins from their own Fund investors, holds them in escrow, and lends out that fund's LX coins for the `tx.sender` to use.
-This may be to send LX to other member-investors, or for Funds to send other funds their LX coins in exchange for some underlying asset.
-Another common use will be in the contract below.

 ## The Lisa Exchange Contract
 In order to trade with one another universally, Fund Managers will probably use Lisa coins.
 (Fund Managers who know each other, and have formed a syndicate, might issue one another's Funds a wallet address in their own fund's LX coin, and those pass LX coins back and forth.)
 But the Lisa coin will be most commonly circulated, itself "backed into" circulation by someone's LX and R-tier collateral, plus the value of their stake in the ETH stake pool.